mit-rss/racecar_docker/README.md

 ### Example Usage

-First, connect via the graphical interfacce, right click on the background and select `RViz`.
-Note: Rviz can also be launched by typing 'rviz2' in the terminal.
+First, connect via the graphical interface, right click on the background and select `RViz`.
+Note: Rviz can also be launched by typing `rviz2` in the terminal.

 Next, right click on the background and select `Terminal`, then enter: